Skip to Site Header Skip to Main Content Skip to Footer

 Chamomile tea is an herbal tea made from the chamomile plant's flowers.
 It contains apigenin, an antioxidant that has been proven to reduce anxiety.
 Additionally, it has been shown to improve overall sleep quality.

 Those who drink this tea may also suffer from fewer depressive symptoms.
 Depression is a major contributor to disturbed sleep.
+Learn more about disrupted issues and sleep disorders.

 Study: Chamomile: A herbal medicine of the past with a bright future.
 [1]